npetrangelo/ultri-websites/coop.ultri.com/docs/tech-coop-ownership/financial/index.md

 30% of the surplus profits are reinvested in the company.
 That money is budgeted using [apportionment](#apportionment).

-The remaining 70% goes to developers and end-users, with the majority going to developers who have put in long hours.
+The remaining 70% goes to developers and end users, with the majority going to developers who have put in long hours.

-80% goes to developers and 20% goes to end-users.
+80% goes to developers and 20% goes to end users.
 Developers are taking a bigger risk by putting expensive effort into the co-op.

 ## Developer Financial Rights